 Or it might make sense to structure your week so you accomplish one concrete task per day.
 Either way, when the work’s done, leave it alone.

 If you spend way too much on a project and never think it’s perfect enough to submit, link a supervisor to the document from the beginning so they can give real-time feedback or say, “That’s enough—we’re good to go on this."

-Parking Your Workday At Procrastination Station
+3. Park Your Workday At Procrastination Station

 Another common work pattern for impostors is procrastination, or avoidance of a task or project, which can culminate in a frenzied burst of activity to get the job done in time.

-Practicing a work-life balance is harder in a remote role, since you don’t have the physical separation between realms of your life.
-Procrastinating and then cramming work sessions in (and perhaps even missing a promised family outing to meet a deadline) can leave you feeling pretty crummy and frustrated.
+Plus, procrastinating and then cramming work sessions in (and perhaps even missing a promised family outing to meet a deadline) can leave you feeling pretty crummy and frustrated.

 - Get your working mojo back by breaking down tasks into bite-sized pieces.
 For example, submitting an outline can feel less threatening than a full article.

 - Play a small but helpful trick on yourself by setting your own due date for the task to be earlier than the actual due date.
 This way, even if you procrastinate on your own deadline, you should still have enough of a time buffer to take a second glance at the task with a calmer approach before actually submitting it.